amaindro42/Malloc/Readme.md

 # Malloc

-This project is implementing a dynamic memory allocation mechanism.
+This project is about implementing a dynamic memory allocation mechanism.

 ## Getting Started